Caldecott Tunnel Fourth Bore, United States of America

 For the design, rock and soil samples were collected from the proposed alignment to review and analyse surface geological formations, faults and groundwater conditions.
 The proposed alignment was also refined and probable impact on the third bore was taken into consideration.

 With NATM construction methodology, the length of each excavated section is dependent on the surrounding geological conditions.
-The fourth bore tunnel will be mined in stages from top to bottom so that the smaller areas can be supported with sprayed-on-concrete.
+The fourth bore tunnel was mined in stages from top to bottom so that the smaller areas can be supported with sprayed-on-concrete.

-This means that about 7ft can be tunnelled through hard, unfractured rock at one go.
-A roadheader is likely to be used to excavate the tunnel, using pre-support measures.
-The initial support will be a mix of lattice girders, reinforced concrete (RC) and rock bolts.
-The final lining of RC, cast-in-site, will follow this.
+This meant that about 7ft could be tunnelled through hard, unfractured rock at one go.
+A roadheader was used to excavate the tunnel, using pre-support measures.
+The initial supports were a mix of lattice girders, reinforced concrete (RC) and rock bolts.
+The final lining of RC, cast-in-site, followed this.

-After some of the section is excavated, shotcrete will be applied to walls and steel rods will be installed around the perimeter of the excavation.
-The shotcrete and steel rod will provide temporary support during construction.
-The entire length of the tunnel will be gradually covered with shotcrete.
+After some of the section was excavated, shotcrete was applied to walls and steel rods were installed around the perimeter of the excavation.
+The shotcrete and steel rod provided temporary support during construction.
+The entire length of the tunnel was gradually covered with shotcrete.

-When completed, the final concrete and waterproof lining will continue.
-Drainage fleece will also be placed along with tiles on the lower portion of the walls.
-Other tunnel utilities such as lighting, ventilation, cross-passages and final pavement surface will be carried on at the last stage of tunnel construction.
+The last stage was to perform the final concrete and waterproof lining.
+Drainage fleece was also placed along with tiles on the lower portion of the walls.
+Other tunnel utilities such as lighting, ventilation, cross-passages and final pavement surface were carried on during the last stage of tunnel construction.

 Caldecott tunnel fourth bore financing